 When it comes to baking, it's a case of the simpler the better for me, as I'm no pastry chef – and this recipe uses my favourite, super-easy, wet-ingredients-into-dry method.

 There are some swaps you could try here – perhaps using your favourite nuts, or a mixture of plain and spelt flour instead of all spelt.
 I haven't tested this recipe with gluten-free flour, but I see no reason why it wouldn't work well.

-Its best eaten as close to the day of baking if not fresh out the oven, but also toasted and topped with a big dollop of yogurt or coconut whip, topped with extra pecans and a drizzle of maple.
+This bread is best eaten as close to the day of baking as possible – if not fresh out the oven.
+But it's also amazing toasted and topped with a big dollop of yogurt or coconut whip, extra pecans, and a drizzle of maple syrup.

 4 ripe bananas

 ¼ cup oat or almond milk

 ¼ cup light oil, such as groundnut

 1 tsp apple cider vinegar or lemon juice

 ½ cup roughly chopped dark chocolate, or chocolate chips

 1 tbsp soft brown sugar